-Joe Borders, MFT – March, 16 2018

 More and more people are turning to the internet to find the things they need and want in life.
 Looking for therapy is no different.
 Search engines like google are peoples’ portal to the world.
 To be seen by these people you need to build a good internet presence and work on your search engine optimization (SEO).

 When thinking of SEO you have to keep in mind that Google and other search engines are primarily interested in delivering relevant content to their customers.
 One of the ways they do this is through observing traffic to your website, where it comes from, and what content people are engaging with on your site.
-There are a lot of things we could talk about when it comes to SEO, but in this post we’re going to talk about 3 key aspects of SEO and how listing on SacWellness can help you with them; Providing quality inbound links, driving traffic to your site, and reducing your overall bounce rate.
+There are a lot of things we could talk about when it comes to SEO, but in this post we’re going to talk about 3 key aspects of SEO; Backlinks, traffic, and bounce rate.

 Google and other search engines have to wade through everything on the internet and sort out what every page is about and how valuable the information contained on that page is.
 One of the ways they do this is through something I consider to be analogous to a high school popularity contest.
 Essentially what google does is decide what sites are authorities on a particular subject.
 It then assumes that any other site linked to by those authoritative sites have authority on the subject in question as well.